Jig, D Mixolydian, Traditional Irish

 Wild, fierce and exuberant, this tune invites repetition, variation, and growing intensity.
 It is a traditional Irish jig that brings a legacy in folklore with it, concerning the dangers of churning butter.

-The photograph in the illustration above was taken around 1897 by J.W.
+About the Illustration – The photograph in the illustration above was taken around 1897 by J.W.
 Dunn.
 It shows a woman churning butter, with a kitten to help manage any leaks, and with a book in hand to help pass the time.

 Recordings